 On August 9, 2022, the Company announced a maiden mineral resource estimate at the Blue Lake porphyry copper-gold project, located approximately 4 km southwest of the high-grade gold-copper Kora and Judd intrusion-related deposits at the Kainantu Mine.
-The inferred resource estimate declared 10.8 million AuEq at 0.61 g/t AuEq or 4.7 billion lbs copper equivalent ("CuEq") at 0.38% CuEq, based on 549 million tonnes at 0.21 g/t Au, 0.23% Cu and 2.42 g/t Ag at a 0.4 g/t AuEq cut-off grade.
+The inferred mineral resource estimate declared 10.8 million AuEq at 0.61 g/t AuEq or 4.7 billion lbs copper equivalent ("CuEq") at 0.38% CuEq, based on 549 million tonnes at 0.21 g/t Au, 0.23% Cu and 2.42 g/t Ag at a 0.4 g/t AuEq cut-off grade.
 Nearly all of the 26 drillholes intersected mineralization in 16,475 metres of drilling for an average discovery rate of approximately 650 oz AuEq per metre drilled.

-The resource declaration is the fifth largest known mineralized porphyry in Papua New Guinea in terms of pre-mined contained gold equivalent ounces, after the notable Golpu, Panguna, Ok Tedi and Frieda River porphyry deposits.
-A technical report containing details of the maiden resource estimate, titled, "Independent Technical Report, Mineral Resource Estimate Blue Lake Porphyry Deposit, Kainantu, Papua New Guinea" dated September 20, 2022, with an effective date of August 1, 2022, was filed on September 23, 2022.
+The resource declaration was the fifth largest known mineralized porphyry in Papua New Guinea in terms of pre-mined contained gold equivalent ounces, after the notable Golpu, Panguna, Ok Tedi and Frieda River porphyry deposits.
+A technical report containing details of the maiden mineral resource estimate, titled, "Independent Technical Report, Mineral Resource Estimate Blue Lake Porphyry Deposit, Kainantu, Papua New Guinea" dated September 20, 2022, with an effective date of August 1, 2022, was filed on September 23, 2022.
+See "Material Properties - Blue Lake Project".

 On September 12, 2022, the Company announced the results of its IDP for the Kainantu Project.
 The IDP comprises two scenarios: 1) Kainantu Stage 3 Expansion DFS Case); and 2) Kainantu Stage 4 Expansion PEA Case.
-Both the DFS and PEA Cases would be fully funded from mine production and mine cash flow.
 The results of the IDP were set forth in the IDP Technical Report.
+See "Kainantu Technical Report Summary" on page 36.